 You can study Economics on its own or you may wish to consider combining it with the study of other compatible subjects such as Politics, Philosophy, Geography, History, Law, Foreign Languages, Mathematics and Sciences.
 Economics also combines well with vocational subjects such as Engineering, Manufacturing and Business.

 Many economics students go on to have interesting and successful careers in business, finance, government services, economic research and professions such as teaching, accountancy and the law.

-FURTHER INFORMATION ccea.org.uk/qualifications/gce Head of Department: Mr. A. McKay
+Head of Department: Mr. A. McKay

 ENGINEERING